Sammy and Vampires. Oh yeah!

-It was colder than he thought when Sam walked out of his final destination being the library, again, and he hadn't brought his jacket because Dean had wiped jam from a damn doughnut on it and stuffed it under his car seat.
-Nice.
+It was colder than he thought when Sam walked left the library, and he hadn't brought his jacket because Dean had wiped jam from a damn doughnut on it and stuffed it under his car seat the day before.

-The docs didn't find anything odd in the latest victim and the body was too far gone in the lake it washed up in that even the tox screen was iffy at best.
+The docs didn't find anything in the latest victim to give him a lead as to where to start, and the body was too far gone in the lake it washed up in that even the tox screen was iffy at best.

 Sam only had the thin jacket shirt on him for warmth, rolling the sleeves down as the early evening chill rolled in.

-Huffing out great clouds of white breath, Sam looked up to the bright moon.
+Huffing out great clouds of white breath, Sam looked up to the bright moon, just climbing into the horizen.
 It was looking like a clear night and it was actually nice for once.

 Sam cut round the back of the library and headed down the concrete path to hit the main street, the hotel was only a block away.